sjhloco/build_fabric/README.md

 When starting this project I used N9Kv on EVE-NG and later moved onto physical devices when we were deploying the data centers. vPC fabric peering does not work on the virtual devices so this was never added as an option in the playbook.

 As deployments are declarative and there are differences with physical devices you will need a few minor tweaks to the *bse_tmpl.j2* template as different hardware can have slightly different hidden base commands.
-The `system nve infra-vlans` command is required for infrastructure VLANs (OSPF over vPC peer link VLAN) and to run VLXAN over a VLAN but is not supported on N9Kv.
-For physical devices this line needs unhashing at the start of *bse_tmpl.j2* template.
+An example is the command `system nve infra-vlans`, it is required on physical devices (command doesnt exist on N9Kv) in order to use an SVI as an underlay interface (one that forwards/originates VXLAN-encapsulated traffic).
+Therefore on physical devices unhash this line in *bse_tmpl.j2*, it is used for the OSPF peering over the vPC link (VLAN2).

 ```jinja
 {# system nve infra-vlans {{ fbc.adv.mlag.peer_vlan }} #}
 ```

+The same applies for NXOS versions, it is only the base commands that will change (features commands stay the same across versions) so *if statements* are used in *bse_tmpl.j2* based on the `bse.adv.image` variable.

 Although they work on EVE-NG it is not perfect for running N9Kv.
-I originally started on `nxos.9.2.4` and although it is fairly stable in terms of features and uptime, the API can be very slow at times taking upto 10 minuets to deploy a device config.
+I originally started on `nxos.9.2.4` and although it is fairly stable in terms of features and uptime, the API can be very slow at times taking upto 10 minutes to deploy a device config.
 Sometimes after a deployment the API would stop responding (couldn't telnet on 443) but NXOS CLI said it was listening.
-To fix this you have disable and re-enable the *nxapi* feature.
-Removing the command `nxapi use-vrf management` seems to help to make the API more stable.
+To fix this you have to disable and re-enable the *nxapi* feature.
+Removing the command `nxapi use-vrf management` seems to have helped to make the API more stable.

-I moved onto to NXOS `nxos.9.3.5` and although the API is faster and has more stability, there is a different issue around the interface module.
-When the N9Kv went to 9.3 the interfaces where moved to a separate module, module 1.
+I moved onto to NXOS `nxos.9.3.5` and although the API is faster and more stability, there is a different issue around the interface module.
+When the N9Kv went to 9.3 the interfaces where moved to a separate module.

 ```none
 Mod Ports             Module-Type                      Model           Status